2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 Top 10 Most Popular Allied Health & Medical Assisting Services Associate Degree Schools

 Our 2023 rankings named Jefferson Community and Technical College the most popular school in Kentucky for allied health & medical assisting services students working on their associate degree.
-Jefferson Community and Technical College is a fairly large public school located in the large city of Louisville.
+Jefferson Community and Technical College is a fairly large public school located in the city of Louisville.

 Of the 46 students majoring in medical assisting at Jefferson Community and Technical College, 7% are male and 93% are female.